How to Set Prices Based on Your Value

 How do you set your prices?

 When you’re deciding how much to charge for your products and services, how do you go about it?
-Do you take your costs and charge a multiple (3X cost, 5X cost)?
+Do you take your costs and charge a multiple (e.g., 3X or 5X the price)?
 Do you even know your costs?
 Have you taken into consideration your overhead (rent, utilities, insurance, etc.)?
 Whether it’s envelopes, toilet paper or paper clips, the money to pay for that has to come from your gross sales.

 If you don’t value your time, no one will.

-So, I suggested that the next time someone asks about his 5-hour package, he reply, something like this: “Thanks so much for giving me the opportunity to show you how much fun I can make your wedding.
-I’d love to pack your dance floor, and have your guests saying it was the best wedding they’ve ever attended.
-I don’t have a 5-hour package, but I’d love to tell you about my 35-hour package – the 5 hours you and your guests will see – and the other 30 hours that I’ll be investing, before your wedding, to ensure its success, which you can see from our dozens of fantastic reviews.”
+So, I suggested that the next time someone asks about his five-hour package, he reply, something like this: “Thanks so much for allowing me to show you how much fun I can make your wedding.
+I’d love to pack your dance floor and have your guests saying it was the best wedding they’ve ever attended.
+I don’t have a five-hour package, but I’d love to tell you about my 35-hour package – the five hours you and your guests will see – and the other 30 hours that I’ll be investing, before your wedding, to ensure its success, which you can see from our dozens of fantastic reviews.”

 Over the years, I’ve challenged many of you to justify your current prices.
-Can you raise you prices now?
+Can you raise your prices now?
 Not sure?
-Ask yourself this: If your prices were 5% higher, last year, how many of your customers would have said “No”?
-If the answer is none, or very few, your prices are too low.
+Ask yourself this: If your prices were 5% higher last year, how many of your customers would have said “No”?
+If the answer is ‘none’ or ‘very few’, your prices are too low.
 You’re undervaluing yourself.
-When you get to the point where some are saying “No,” but there would be others who would say, “Yes,” to the higher price, then you can still raise your prices.
-When you get to the point where too many would be saying “No,” and others would also say, “No,” then you’ve gone too far.
+When you reach the point where some are saying “No,” but others would say “Yes” to the higher price, then you can still raise your prices.
+When you reach the point where too many would say “No,” and others would also say “No,” then you’ve gone too far.

 Raising your rates isn’t as difficult as it seems.